Planning A Remodel

-Let’s just go ahead and dive right in!
+Planning a pre-retirement remodel is a daunting task!
+So, let’s just go ahead and dive right in!
 Today we’re talk about two of my favorite taboo subjects… Planning & Budget!
 I guess I’m just a bit of a sadist, but I actually enjoy these topic even though they make most people squirm.
 I also love to talk about aging and how that affects the way we interact with our home environment… Just throw in religion and politics and we’ll have a real squirm-fest!

-All kidding aside, the BIGGEST mistake I see when clients want to do a remodel or re-design is lack of planning.
+All kidding aside, the BIGGEST mistake I see when clients want to do a pre-retirement remodel or re-design is lack of planning.
 Period.

 Let’s be clear.
 I’m not saying you should plan your NEXT PROJECT.
 I’m saying you should PLAN your next project.
 The operative word being plan.
 If you want to be happy with your remodel for the long-term you need a plan.
-That means before you set foot in a design studio, a BBS (remember that’s Big Box Store), or search for a contractor you MUST know 3 things:
+That means before you set foot in a design studio, a BBS (remember that’s Big Box Store), or search for a designer or contractor you MUST know 3 things:

 - WHY are you remodeling/redecorating?

 - WHAT items are you are willing to compromise on and what are your non-negotiables?

 - HOW MUCH money do you want to spend?

 This is hands down THE most important question and will drive your budget and very likely drive your non-negotiables.
 For example, are you just trying to update the look of your kitchen to sell your home?
 If that’s the case, you won’t want to over-improve or over-spend, even if your finances permit a large budget.
 However, if your intention is to create a “dream” kitchen that you will enjoy for many years to come, you will see it more as an investment.
 If you are preparing for retirement and want the kitchen to last as long as you are in the home, you will want to do things that will allow the space to adapt to meet your needs.